File Format IO

 • Legacy GDAL formats masquerading as native hides work that bypasses the GPU stack.

-• GeoJSON geometry ingest is now GPU-accelerated (ADR-0038); remaining bottleneck is CPU property extraction.
+• GeoJSON geometry ingest is now GPU-accelerated (ADR-0038); remaining hybrid seam is staged host property decode.

 • Shapefile adapter losing speed leadership if the raw Arrow-binary fast path regresses.